 The good news is that there are state and federal laws that protect consumers against defective automobiles and defective auto parts.
 One of these laws is the California Lemon Law.
 This law states that if your truck has a material defect that cannot be fixed within a reasonable time period or with a reasonable number of tries, the consumer is owed either a refund or a replacement.

 Have you purchased a truck that is a lemon?
-California lemon attorneys at The Law Offices of Douglas D. Law, Esq. are here to help.
+The Law Offices of Douglas D. Law, Esq. is here to help.
 If you have purchased one of the following lemon trucks below, call us for a free consultation.

 Makes & Models of Trucks That Could Be Lemons